An image of factors to consider when personalizing your sales cadence

 Determine your target prospects

 Your target prospects are the people you direct your sales efforts to.
-If you’re selling in 2023, chances are you already have a group of people in mind who form the bulk of your customer base.
+You likely already know who forms the bulk of your customer base.

-This is where it gets interesting because inbound customers may not be the same as prospects you reach via outbound sales.
+Inbound customers often differ from outbound prospects in meaningful ways.
 The former group will often be too diverse and random to create a sales strategy around.

 Outbound sales require a few groups with specific qualities that are relevant to your business and have the potential to become customers.